The Darkness (band): Early years

 Justin and Dan Hawkins played together as teenagers in a band which, according to Dan Hawkins, "did a lot of Marillion covers, Bruce Springsteen, Genesis" and were "a bit prog-y".
 Justin Hawkins had been initially inspired to play guitar by Brian May of Queen, as he loved his tone and vibrato.

 Originally known as Empire, the band generated some music industry buzz through their manager Sue Whitehouse, who was based at Savage & Best in Camden.
 Whitehouse had managed them since Justin Hawkins' time as a creator of music jingles.
 Renamed the Darkness they became renowned for their live show, and such was the popularity of the band, they had a Carling Homecoming gig booked for the London Astoria before they had even signed a record deal.

-Joe Taylor, Aled Jones and Paul Scaife at The Tip Sheet first heard about the band through a post on The Tip Sheet message board, and featured Love Is Only a Feeling in January 2002.
+Joe Taylor, Aled Jones and Paul Scaife at the Tip Sheet first heard about the band through a post on the Tip Sheet message board, and featured "Love Is Only a Feeling" in January 2002.
 They started Record of the Day, and featured the song again around the time of SXSW in March 2003.
 They wanted to feature Friday Night too but they were told the band was saving it for an album.

 According to A&R Nick Raphael in an interview with HitQuarters, there was no initial clamour to sign the band, "There couldn't have been less of a buzz, and only two record labels showed any interest in them."
 He believes the reason for lack of interest was that "The business as a whole thought they were uncool.
 In fact, people were saying that they were a joke and that they weren't real."
-Raphael continued: "Now, 3.5 million records later, they’re one of the greatest of all bands in the world, and that’s because what they did was real; they weren’t copying anyone.
+Raphael continued: "Now, 3.5 million records later, they're one of the greatest of all bands in the world, and that's because what they did was real; they weren't copying anyone.
 If they were copying, then they were copying someone from twenty years ago, and no-one else was doing that."

-However, throughout their career critics around the world would label them as a "joke band".
+Throughout their career, critics around the world would label them as a "joke band".
 As part of Sony Music UK, Raphael had attempted to sign them, but the band instead opted to go with Atlantic Records.
+The band were hired to open for Disturbed on 1 December 2002 at Brixton Academy in which Justin Hawkins recalled numerous fans of Disturbed who threw bottles, shoes, and trash out of disgust at their stark contrast of Disturbed's music.
+Singer David Draiman later attacked the band for their handling of the ordeal, with Hawkins recounting the issue on his youtube channel in 2022.
+Draiman later apologised for the incident, and to Hawkins following the video.